aiidateam/aiida-core/docs/source/howto/workflows.rst

                 cls.result
             )
             spec.output('result', valid_type=Int)
-            spec.exit_code(400, 'ERROR_NEGATIVE_NUMBER',
-                message='The result is a negative number.')
+            spec.exit_code(400, 'ERROR_NEGATIVE_NUMBER', message='The result is a negative number.')

         def multiply(self):
             """Multiply two integers."""
-            self.ctx.multiple = multiply(self.inputs.x, self.inputs.y)
+            self.ctx.product = multiply(self.inputs.x, self.inputs.y)

         def add(self):
-            """Add two numbers with the ArithmeticAddCalculation process."""

-            inputs = {'x': self.ctx.multiple, 'y': self.inputs.z, 'code': self.inputs.code}
+            """Add two numbers using the `ArithmeticAddCalculation` calculation job plugin.""" inputs = {'x': self.ctx.product, 'y': self.inputs.z, 'code': self.inputs.code}
             future = self.submit(ArithmeticAddCalculation, **inputs)

             return ToContext(addition=future)

-        def validate_result(self):
+        def validate_result(self):  # pylint: disable=inconsistent-return-statements

-            result = self.ctx['addition'].outputs.sum
+            """Make sure the result is not negative.""" result = self.ctx.addition.outputs.sum

             if result.value < 0:
-                return self.exit_codes.ERROR_NEGATIVE_NUMBER
+                return self.exit_codes.ERROR_NEGATIVE_NUMBER  # pylint: disable=no-member

         def result(self):
+            """Add the result to the outputs."""
-            self.out('result', self.ctx['addition'].outputs.sum)
+            self.out('result', self.ctx.addition.outputs.sum)

-You can give the work chain any valid Python class name, but the convention is to have it end in ``WorkChain`` so that it is always immediately clear what it references.
+You can give the work chain any valid Python class name, but the convention is to have it end in :class:`~aiida.engine.processes.workchains.workchain.WorkChain` so that it is always immediately clear what it references.
 Let's go over the methods of the ``MultiplyAddWorkChain`` one by one:

 .. code-block:: python